 More information about Panama is available on the Panama Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Panama in 1903 following its declaration of independence from Colombia.
-That year, through the Hay/Bunau-Varilla Treaty, Panama granted the United States rights to a zone spanning the country to build, administer, fortify and defend an inter-oceanic canal.
+The United States established diplomatic relations with Panama in 1903 following its separation from Colombia.
+That year, through the Hay/Bunau-Varilla Treaty, Panama granted the United States rights to a zone spanning the country to build, administer, fortify, and defend an inter-oceanic canal.
 The Panama Canal opened in 1914.
 In 1977, the United States and Panama signed the Carter-Torrijos Treaties to set basic governing standards for the Canal through 1999 and guarantee its permanent neutrality.
 These treaties went into effect in 1979, and on December 31, 1999, Panama assumed full jurisdiction and operational control over the Canal.

 Panama’s location and role in global trade make its success vital to U.S. prosperity and national security.
 Panama’s key location along major land and sea transit routes makes it a critical partner in the interdiction of illegal drugs destined for the United States.
 While Panama’s economic growth rate is among the highest in the hemisphere, the country faces the challenge of making this growth more inclusive.
 It also faces added pressure for more fiscal transparency as it enforces recent anti-money laundering legislation.
 Increasing pressure from drug trafficking and organized criminal activity – including migrant smugglers – contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
 Because of our shared history, cultural ties between both countries are strong.